eresearchqut/ontvisc/README.md

 ## Introduction
 eresearchqut/ontvisc is a Nextflow-based bioinformatics pipeline designed to help diagnostics of viruses and viroid pathogens for biosecurity.
 It takes fastq files generated from either amplicon or whole-genome sequencing using Oxford Nanopore Technologies as input.

-The pipeline can either: 1) perform a direct search on the sequenced reads, 2) assemble the reads to generate longer contigs or 3) directly map reads to a known reference.
+The pipeline can either: 1) perform a direct search on the sequenced reads, 2) generate clusters, 3) assemble the reads to generate longer contigs or 4) directly map reads to a known reference.

 The reads can optionally be filtered from a plant host before performing downstream analysis.